OctopusDeploy/docs/docs/deployment-examples/virtual-hard-drive-deployments.md

 7. If enabled, the VHD is attached to a Hyper-V virtual machine.
 The step waits for the virtual machine to reboot, so you should be able to interact with the running virtual machine in your `PostDeploy` scripts.
 8. `PostDeploy` scripts are run.

-## VHDs With Multiple Partitions {#DeployingVirtualHardDrives-VHDswithmultiplepartitions}
+## VHDs with multiple partitions {#DeployingVirtualHardDrives-VHDswithmultiplepartitions}

 If you have a VHD with multiple partitions, in step 2 above all partitions are mounted, and the mount-points are available to your scripts in `OctopusVhdMountPoint_0`, `OctopusVhdMountPoint_1`, etc. The `OctopusVhdMountPoint` variable will contain the mount-point of the first partition that was actually mounted (see below to not mount all partitions).